syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Suppress-KeyDown-Event.md

 ---
 layout: post
-title: How-to-Suppress-KeyDown-Event | Windows Forms | Syncfusion
+title: How to Suppress KeyDown Event in WinForms Gridcontrol | Syncfusion
-description: how to suppress keydown event
+description: Learn here all about how to suppress keydown event of Syncfusion Windows Forms Gridcontrol control and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to Suppress KeyDown Event
+# How to Suppress KeyDown Event in Windows Forms Gridcontrol

 To suppress the TableControlCurrentCellKeyDown event, enable the SuppressKeyPress property in this event.
 To get the Keys data, override the ProcessCmdKey() method.